Teaching Jewish Genealogy

 Since IIJG is not a teaching institution, its Teaching Committee, headed by Prof. (emeritus) Aaron Demsky of Bar Ilan University, recommended that the role of the Institute should be to encourage universities and degree-awarding institutions to offer courses on Jewish Genealogy.
 For that purpose, the Committee developed “Academic Guidelines” for BA and MA courses in Jewish Genealogy, with a view to illustrating the shape and content of such courses.
 The working assumption was and remains that institutions of higher learning would adopt and adapt the Guidelines in accordance with their course requirements on the one hand and the students’ interests and needs on the other.

 A major problem seems to be the lack of funding for the envisaged courses which in most, if not all, cases would be electives, at least at the outset, and thus probably not funded within a regular course curriculum or program.
 Another problem is the apparent scarcity of instructors qualified to teach the courses at the university level.
-IIJG has therefore elaborated two projects in order to address these problems.
+IIJG has therefore elaborated ways to address these problems and would be happy to discuss them with interested parties

-The Guidelines have posted in all their formats, for use in various teaching frameworks:
+The Guidelines have been posted in all their formats, for use in various teaching frameworks.
+Click on each of the following to view:

 - Teaching Notes for a 2-semester (1-year) BA Course